nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User enters the command string to edit a customer's field.
 2. System confirms that the customer has been added and shows the current fields of the customer.

+   Use case ends

 **Extensions**

 * 1a.
 User keys in invalid format
     * 1a1.
 System displays an error, and the recommended format for editing a customer.

+      Use case ends
 * 1b.
 User keys in command without prefix
     * 1b1.
 System displays an error that says that at least 1 field must be provided.

+      Use case ends

-**Use case (UC05): Edit an Employee**
+**Use case (UC06): Edit an Employee**

 {:no_toc}

 **MSS**

 1. User enters the command string to edit a employee's field.
-2. System confirms that the employee has been added and shows the current fields of the employee.
+2. System confirms that the employee has been edited and shows the current fields of the employee.

+   Use case ends

 **Extensions**

 * 1a.
 User keys in invalid format
     * 1a1.
 System displays an error, and the recommended format for editing an employee.

+      Use case ends
 * 1b.
 User keys in command without prefix
     * 1b1.
 System displays an error that says that at least 1 field must be provided.

+      Use case ends

-**Use case (UC06): Edit a Supplier**
+**Use case (UC07): Edit a Supplier**

 {:no_toc}

 **MSS**

 1. User enters the command string to edit a supplier's field.
-2. System confirms that the supplier has been added and shows the current fields of the supplier.
+2. System confirms that the supplier has been edited and shows the current fields of the supplier.

+   Use case ends

 **Extensions**

 * 1a.
 User keys in invalid format
     * 1a1.
 System displays an error, and the recommended format for editing a supplier.

+      Use case ends
 * 1b.
 User keys in command without prefix
     * 1b1.
 System displays an error that says that at least 1 field must be provided.

+      Use case ends

+**Use case (UC08): Edit a reservation**

+**MSS**

+1. User enters the command to edit reservation fields.
+2. System confirms that the supplier has been edited and shows the current fields of the supplier.

+   Use case ends

+**Extensions**

+* 1a.
+User keys in invalid format
+    * 1a1.
+System displays an error, and the recommended format for editing a reservation.

+      Use case ends
+* 1b.
+User keys in command without prefix
+    * 1b1.
+System displays an error that says that at least 1 field must be provided.

+      Use case ends

-**Use case (UC07): Search for reservation availability**
+**Use case (UC09): Search for reservation availability**

 **MSS**

 1. User requests to search for reservation availability at a date and time.
 2. RHRH shows the availability for the indicated date time.

    Use case ends.

 **Extensions:**